Zobee/Meditrack/README.md

 Currently the timer page is the first thing that pops up.
 Maybe change that to a landing page instead.
 That's way later though.

 The other thing I need to do is figure out how the character is gonna work.
 I'm thinking gym-rat style.
 Where your relationship with your v-pet increases the more you meditate.
 You can buy it clothing/decorative items, have conversations with it.
 I want it to be the thing that greets you when you start the app.
 It'll ask you a question about how you're feeling, and will cater a particular type of meditation based on your response.
 Again, that's hella far away.
 I've got a bunch to do before I get there.
 The biggest obstacle is probably me getting bored.
 Which is why I really need to focus on small, attainable goals for now.

+------------------------------------------------------------------------------------------------V 0.0.4

+Added a basic backend login/sign up route with JOI validation and JWT authentication, with MongoDB as the backend database.
+I'll need to refactor the code later, but learning about hashing passwords, and building auth middleware was an interesting learning experience.
+I'm not 100% sure about how to hook it up to the front-end properly, but I've got some ideas.

+I'll need to learn about redirection and routing after making requests.
+I'll probably also want to learn more about how hashing with bcrypt and JWT actually works under the hood, if I wanna turn this into a public app.

+Next Step: Sign up and login routes on the front-end.
+Sign up should re-direct to login page, and login should redirect to the user's dashboard.
+Maybe figure out how to fire an email to the new user with their credentials, but that seems a bit above my pay-grade right now.